devuri/wpframework/documentation/src/tutorials/overview.md

 ### Community Contributions and Extensions

-- Discovering and Utilizing Community-Created Raydium Themes and Plugins
+- Discovering and Utilizing Community-Created Raydium Plugins
 - Contributing to the Raydium Community: How to Get Involved
 - Extending Raydium's Capabilities with Custom Add-Ons